caixiuhong/solar-power-marketing/README.md

 $ ./src/spark/submit-process.sh
 ```

-## Use Airflow for ingestion and process.
-Trigger solar_power_marketing dag.
+## Or use Airflow for ingestion and process.
 ```bash
 $ airflow scheduler
 ```
+Then trigger solar_power_marketing_dag.

 # Getting Started